NepomukWolf/IFC-Language-Server/docs/architecture.md

 Signature help ignores commas inside nested parameter lists, strings, and block comments.
 It does not use tree-sitter AST state.

+### Inlay Hints

+`src/features/inlay_hints.rs` labels positional STEP arguments with schema attribute names using a range-scoped text scanner.
+It includes inherited attributes and does not use tree-sitter AST state.

 ### Semantic Tokens